Dave Lavender: Apprenticeship in Motion brings apprenticeships 2.0 to the Mountain State

-While more than half of Germany’s students are actively involved in an apprenticeship, the practice has been virtually unknown by U.S. students in recent decades.
-But the time-tested career training is making a comeback.
+Although more than half of Germany’s students are actively involved in an apprenticeship, for many U.S. students and young workers, their only experience with the time-tested practice has been watching Harry Potter receive some rather risky on-the-job training and related instruction as “The Sorcerer’s Apprentice.”

-There are over 1,000 occupations that can be officially registered as an apprenticeship by the United States Department of Labor.
-Nearly every skilled occupation imaginable is covered, from brewers, boiler makers and bison herd managers to candy makers, actors, sound mixers, cheese makers, butchers and bakers.
-Sorry to extinguish your career flame, but candlestick makers are not on the list.
+While sorcery is not one of the more than 1,000 occupations that can be officially registered as an apprenticeship by the U.S. Department of Labor, nearly every other skilled occupation imaginable is covered: from brewers, boiler makers and bison herd managers to candy makers, actors, sound mixers, cheese makers, butchers and bakers.
+Sorry to extinguish your career flame, but candlestick makers are not.

 In spite of that fact, apprenticeships are a red-hot topic for growth in the United States for good reason.
 American companies need good, skilled labor now.
 Actually, yesterday.
 And the need is growing daily.